Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Regular Supports and Duality

-The following crucial theorem summarizes the main properties of a regular support.
-In particular, it shows that a support on a group $G$ with values in a lattice $\mL$ induces a regular support on the character group $\hat{G}$ with values in the dual lattice $\mL^*$.
+The following central theorem establishes the main properties of a regular support.
+In particular, it shows that a regular support on a group $G$ with values in a lattice $\mL$ canonically induces a regular support on the character group $\hat{G}$, with values in the dual lattice $\mL^*$.